 There are plenty of solutions that help you produce polished sales quotes, proposals and other client-facing documents while also integrating with your sales CRM.
 This allows you to link contact or organization-specific documents in their respective activity timelines or store common documents in the CRM for easy reuse.
 Need a good solution?
 Check out Better Proposals, PandaDoc, Octiv or Qwilr.

 9. EcommerceA business with an online storefront can benefit from ecommerce and CRM integration by expanding the contextual sales and marketing advantage of CRM to the online customer base, and incorporating the storefront’s performance data into your CRM’s reporting functionality.
 This lets ecommerce retailers to better anticipate demand, segment customers by channel, minimize data loss with automation and reduce churn.
 Need a good ecommerce platform?
 Check out Shopify, BigCommerce or WooCommerce, and read our article on how you can leverage your retail CRM.
+If you want to get a taste of WooCommerce and want to migrate from Shopify, try LitExtension for a free demo migration with limited entities to see how exactly it works.

 10. Computer TelephonyBeing able to make calls from your CRM offers the notable advantages of customer data and context for whatever the purposes of the call, whether for sales or customer service by phone.
 Virtual call centers have been around for a while, and numerous providers integrate with CRMs -- for a list of providers, check out this article from our sister blog on the top business VoIP solutions that integrate with CRMs.